wilsonzlin/ooml/src/ooml/14/0/Properties/Array properties.md

 Array properties can be substituted into the view.
 When they are, each instance is placed into the view at the position of the substitution, in order.

-The property value of an array substitution is an instance of the `OOML.Array` JavaScript (not ooml) class.
-It is designed to be very similar to a JavaScript array, and for most purposes it's fine to treat an OOML.Array like an [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array), **but they are not the same**.
-For more details, see [OOML.Array](#OOML.Array).
+The property value of an array substitution is an instance of the `ooml.Array` JavaScript (not ooml) class.
+It is designed to be very similar to a JavaScript array, and for most purposes it's fine to treat an ooml.Array like an [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array), **but they are not the same**.
+For more details, see the oomlvm documentation on ooml.Array.

 To make a property an array property, add the `array` boolean attribute to the `ooml-property` tag: